 - people with disabilities are more involved in, and valued members of, their local communities

-- people are supported to fulfill their potential
+- people are supported to fulfil their potential

 Developing our adult day services